9:55 Welcome and Introductions

 Erik R. Zimmerman

-Erik co-chairs the firm's Appeals Practice Group and serves on the North Carolina Bar Association's Appellate Rules Committee.
-He has also served on North Carolina Bar Association's Appellate Practice Section Council.
+Erik co-chairs the firm's Appeals Practice Group and serves on the North Carolina Bar Association’s Appellate Rules Committee and Appellate Practice Section Council.

-summa cum laude from Harvard College in 2004 and his J.D. degree, with distinction, from Stanford University in 2007.
+summa cum laude from Harvard College and his J.D., with distinction, from Stanford University.

 Click here for more information about Erik.